Privacy Notice

 Events

-24th April 20257:00 pm - 9:00 pmFREE
+10th June 20257:00 pm - 9:00 pmFREE

-April 2025: Strive Live Start-Up Incubator
+June 2025: Strive Live Start-Up Incubator (BSL Interpreted)

-Having previously supported over 200 early stage businesses in our region, the Growth Hub will once again be working with Enterprise Cube to deliver a cohort of the Strive Live Startup-Up Incubator, which will begin on Thursday 24 April If you are currently running or looking to launch a start-up based in York & North Yorkshire, join this award-winning incubator designed to help grassroots entrepreneurs launch their business.
+If you are currently running or looking to launch a start-up based in York & North Yorkshire, join this award-winning incubator designed to help grassroots entrepreneurs launch their business.
 Strive Live blends weekly live online training with regular one-to-one advice and on-demand online learning to make it simple and exciting to start a business.
 Plus, you could win up to £2,500 in micro grants at the end of the programme.
+This cohort will have British Sign Language (BSL) interpreters present throughout each session.

 Resources